WordPress/better-code-editing/readme.txt

 Any questions, reach out to #core-customize on WordPress.org Slack or better open an issue on GitHub!

 **Development of this plugin is done [on GitHub](https://github.com/WordPress/codemirror-wp).
 Pull requests welcome.
 Please see [issues](https://github.com/WordPress/codemirror-wp/issues) reported there.**

+## Creating a Release

+Contributors who want to make a new release, follow these steps:

+1. Bump plugin versions in `package.json` (×1) and in `codemirror-wp.php` (×2: the metadata block in the header and also the `CodeMirror_WP::VERSION` constant).
+2. Run `npm run build-release-zip` to create a `codemirror-wp.zip` in the plugin's root directory.
+3. [Create new release](https://github.com/WordPress/codemirror-wp/releases/new) on GitHub targeting `master`, with the new plugin version as the tag and release title, and upload the `codemirror-wp.zip` as the associated binary.
+Publish the release.